BytesOfMan/the-crypto-guy/content/posts/20200514inflationhere.md

 Look, anything is on the table for this crisis.
 Negative interest rates, considered impossible before 2008, are now all but guaranteed to roll out in the next year.

-It's also possible that a $27 billion burrito company will be worth $270 billion before the $250 crypto market cap tops it's all time high of $800ish billion.
+It's also possible that a $27 billion burrito company will be worth $270 billion before the $250 billion crypto market cap tops it's all time high of $800ish billion.

 Personally, I wouldn't bet on it.